-This clause basically sets out minimum and maximum level of interest payments.
-A typical clause might state a 4% minimum payment and 15% maximum.
+This clause basically sets out minimum and maximum levels of interest payments.
+A typical clause might state a 4% minimum payment and a 15% maximum.

-Various court case, including a recent judgements in Sevilla and Mallorca consider this clause illegal. the key seems not to be its existance, but the be the disproportionate distance between the ground and ceiling levels.
+Various court cases, including recent judgements in Sevilla and Mallorca, consider this clause illegal. the key seems not to be its existence, but the be the disproportionate distance between the ground and ceiling levels.

-At present most standard mortages rates are calculated using euribor average over 12 months plus a percentage of perhaps 0.75% or 1%.
+At present most standard mortgage rates are calculated using Euribor average over 12 months plus a percentage of perhaps 0.75% or 1%.

 The Eurobor is at about 0.60% so if the bank charges 1% on top of that, the rate is 1.6%.

-if you are affected by this clause and for more information on these judgements you should contact you local citizen advice office.
-You can also try the associatiion of bank and building society users ADICAE
+if you are affected by this clause and for more information on these judgments you should contact you local citizen advice office.
+You can also try the association of bank and building society users ADICAE